ddRPB/rpb-doc/monitoring/health.rst

 are actively used and failure of one or more of APIs will result in partial or complete breakage of the platform functionality.
 These types of interfaces are important for the correct operation of the platform:

-- Web Services (e.g. REST, SOAP, WebDAV, DICOM web)
+- Web Services (e.g. REST, SOAP, WebDAV, DICOMweb)
 - DICOM Communication
 - HL7 Communication
 - LDAP/ LDAPs